GuiGodoi0608/ColmeIA-/README.md

 A critical vulnerability was identified:

-> Users can access protected routes and perform actions without authentication.
+-Users can access protected routes and perform actions without authentication.

-This indicates a failure in backend access control validation.
+This *can* indicate a failure in backend access control validation.

----

- Observations

-* Some inconsistencies suggest lack of proper backend integration
-* Possible absence of data persistence layer
-* Minor frontend implementation issues were also identified

 ---